 - Regular and up-to-date staff training is given so that our staff report any concerns immediately to the headteacher or deputy headteacher.

 - We ensure that our children always know that they can talk about their concerns/worries – we are a listening school and our children always say that they have someone they can talk to.

 - We have structured E-safety teaching through our curriculum and had a whole day session with the "2 John's" in November 2018 with workshops for children, staff and parents.

 - We provide workshops led by external visitors such as Show Racism the Red Card (April 2016) and ‘Never touched him’ (October 2015)

 - Regular visits from the police, railway and fire service to talk to the children.

 - There is a Worry Box in each classroom for children to put any concerns in.

 - We conduct pupil and parent questionnaires which are extremely positive.
+In November 2018 96% of our parents agreed that their child was safe and well looked after at TSM.
 Any concerns are always followed up.